Off-Highway Vehicles (OHV) in Lassen National Forest

-Off-highway vehicles (OHV – ATVs, motorcycles, jeeps) are becoming increasingly popular among Californians.
+Off-highway vehicles (OHV – ATVs, motorcycles, jeeps) are becoming increasingly popular among Californians, in Lassen National Forest and elsewhere.
 I recently wrote about OHV enthusiasts’ struggle with the Shasta-Trinity National Forest for more access to the roads there.

 There are about 1.1 million OHVs in California, with a reported 100,000 more each year.
 I just found this article in the Red Bluff Daily News about Tehama County OHV riders wanting more access to Lassen National Forest roads.
 Many of the same issues on the Shasta-Trinity National Forest are cropping up on Lassen National Forest, namely increasing the ability of OHV riders to drive on existing roads and a desire to create new roads to form loops.